| The Mental Health Solution . com "The entrance of thy words giveth light (Psalm 119:130)." |

 Instructions:

 This is all that may be needed.
 Casting out demons: Command Satan, with authority, to leave in Jesus' name.
 "Satan, I command you to leave in Jesus' name!"
 Sometimes a forceful rebuke of the devil is needed: Forcefully rebuke the devil, out loud, in the name of Jesus.
 Command him to leave.
 Five to ten sentences long.
-"And these signs will follow those who believe: In My name they will cast out demons . . ." {Mark 16:17 NKJV} "Lord, even the demons are subject to us in Your name." {Luke 10:17 NKJV} The word 'Satan' works just fine; you don't have to also say 'demons.'
-Once you've dealt with sin issues, demons usually have to depart if you do this.
+The word 'Satan' works just fine; you don't have to also say 'demons.'
+Once you've dealt with known sin issues, demons usually depart if you do this.
 Address sin issues before trying to cast out demons.
 Recognize that fear, including fear of demons, will sabotage your efforts.
 Do not try any of this unless you are saved; that is potentially dangerous (Acts 19:13-17).
 Much more may be needed.
 More information is included in my article entitled How to Cast Out Demons.
-Nineteenth: Use fasting.
+Another link is provided later.
+Seventeenth: monitor your self-talk.
+How you talk to yourself drastically affects your mood.
+Negative self-talk gives power to the devil.
+Self-talk and self-control are very much related.
+Your attitude toward yourself is very important.
+What you say to yourself is much more important than whatever anybody else says about you.
+What you think about yourself is much more important than what anybody else thinks about you.
+This is a choice.
+Your thinking must be straightened out FIRST in order for your life to be straightened out.
+Many of your negative thoughts originate with a demon, even if they occur in the first person.
+Keep your thoughts positive and constructive, rational and comforting.
+Correct negative thoughts.
+Suggestions follow.
+Use healthy affirmations:

+Correct self-critical and other negative thoughts:

+Practice using affirmations and always correct negative thoughts.
+Talk to yourself like you'd like a good friend to counsel you.
+Or how you would encourage a child you love.
+Eighteenth: Use fasting.
 This is an excellent way to make progress when you're struggling or need guidance.
 A number of fasting options are available.
 Read my article entitled Prayer & Fasting.
-Twentieth: Your self-talk.
-How you talk to yourself drastically affects your mood.

-Correct negative and self-critical thoughts:

-Walk wisely.
-Never give in to fear.
-FEAR IS DANGEROUS.
-Much more dangerous than any possible circumstance.
-You are not safe whenever you stop trusting God.
-You are not safe whenever you fail live up to your responsibility to walk wisely.
-"He who trusts in his own heart is a fool, But whoever walks wisely will be delivered." {Proverbs 28:26 NASB} Twenty-third: Learn from the experience of others.
+Nineteenth: Don't spend a lot of time studying psychology or trying to apply it to your life.
+Anything that distracts you from the Bible, for very long, will be detrimental to your making progress.
+Twentieth: Learn from the experience of others online.
 Check out You Tube testimonies.
 Suggested search: Christian testimony about (fill in issue).
-Twenty-fourth: ask God to increase your wisdom.
-The Bible states: "If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.
+Twenty-first: Pray for more wisdom.
+"If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.
 But when you ask, you must believe and not doubt, because the one who doubts is like a wave of the sea, blown and tossed by the wind.
 That person should not expect to receive anything from the Lord (James 1:5-7 NIV)."
 Faith is an important part of successful prayer—about anything.
-Persistence in prayer is also often necessary.
-Finally: “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
+Persistence is also necessary.
+Twenty-second: “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened." {Matthew 7:7-8 NASB} An examination of the original Greek text indicates that this Scripture is telling us to "keep on asking," "keep on seeking" and "keep on knocking."
-Persistence, in general, is often required.
+Persistence is usually required to achieve any goal.
 This is true for any issue you may have, whether the issue is physical, mental, relational or financial.
-So, in summary, remember the following:
+Finally: in summary, remember the following:

 |